ickynavigator/ickynavigator/README.md

 I also do backend with NodeJs

-I'm currently working on a workspace chat application
+I'm currently working on a file sharing application

 ##### 📫 feel free to send a mail to [gabrielobi.of@gmail.com](mailto:gabrielobi.of@gmail.com)